interstar/MTC-CLJ/README.md

 * delete it from MTC, either because you've done it, or decided it no longer needs doing
 * defer it to some time in the future, ie. throw it further back in the queue

-MTC makes no distinction between cancelling a task and doing it.
+You'll note that MTC makes no distinction between cancelling a task and doing it.
 This is a pointless distinction.
 MTC is ruthlessly focussed on being useful to help you track what you *need to do*.
 Not what you've done.

-To delete the "next item" simply type `*` and hit the return key.
+To delete this "next item" (ie. the first item in the queue) simply type `*` and hit the return key.

 To defer an item you use the `/` key.